AlexGalhardo/EBANX-SoftwareEngineer-Technical-Test/README.md

 - Node version: v16.14.2
 - NPM version: 8.5.0
 - Jest for automatic/unit tests
-- And of course, some googling, stackoverflow, documentation, and so on, you know
+- And of course, some googling, google translate, stackoverflow, documentation, and so on, you know...

 ## Keep in Mind
 - There is no hidden agenda, if you code passes the tests, and you are happy about it:  you are done;